mebbert/VariantToolChest/README.md

 ### 'Compiling'

 VTC is a Maven project, so you need Maven installed.
-[HomeBrew](http://brew.sh/) is the easiest way to install Maven on OS X. Each Linux distribution has a similar installer (e.g., apt-get, yum, zypper, etc.).
+[HomeBrew](http://brew.sh/) is the easiest way to install Maven on OS X. Once you install HomeBrew run `brew install maven`.
+Each Linux distribution has a similar installer (e.g., apt-get, yum, zypper, etc.).
 Or you can [download Maven](http://maven.apache.org/download.cgi).

 Once you install Maven, run `mvn package assembly:assembly -DskipTests` and you will find